 Whatever book cover-making method you follow, make sure that you have installed a compatible graphic design software on your computer.
 A few good editing software are Adobe Photoshop, Illustrator, InDesign, Microsoft Word, Publisher, and Apple Pages.
 After personalizing the printable templates, make sure to print them on high-quality cardstock.

 By following all the steps above, you will have a beautifully designed fantasy book covers in no time.
 Bookmark this page so that you can easily refer back to it later on.

 Take a look at all the fantasy book cover templates embedded below.
-These printable templates are all available in various template download formats like PSD, AI, DOC, PUB, and Pages.
+These printable templates are all available in various template download formats like PSD, AI, DOC, PUB, and Apple Pages.

 Use the Fantasy Chapter Book Cover Template (pictured above) if you are writing for a younger audience.
-Fantasy books for school-age and middle-grade children that features an illustrated cover design tend to appeal to younger readers more.
+Fantasy books for school-age or middle-grade children that features an illustrated cover design tend to appeal to younger readers more.
 When customizing this book cover template, make sure that you add distinguishing elements of your chapter book series like the same book emblem or logo design.

 Most children’s books are tales of fantastic and magical creatures, locales, and plot twists.
-With the Children’s Fantasy Book Cover Template (featured above), you can grab most children’s (and their parent’s) attention more with its colorful and whimsical color scheme.
+With the Children’s Fantasy Book Cover Template (featured above), you can grab most children’s (and their parent’s) attention more with its vibrant and whimsical color scheme.
 Feel free to edit this printable cover template according to the theme of your own children’s fantasy book.